guru14789/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

 # EXPERIMENT-NO--05-Distance measurement using Ultrasonic sensor
+# DATE: 08.03.2024
+# NAME: SREEKUMAR S
+# ROLL NO: 212223240157
+# DEPARTMENT: AIML
 ## AIM:
-To interface an ultrasonic pair and measure the distance in centimeters , calculate the error
+To interface an ultrasonic pair and measure the distance in centimeters, calculate the error

 ### COMPONENTS REQUIRED:
 1.	ultrasonic sensor module HC-SR04